How To Use And Configure WordPress Widgets – Part 2

 (WordPress text widget)

-Drag your Text widget to your Active Widgets section and release the widget at the very top of the Widget Area
+Drag the Text widget to the Active Widgets section and release the widget at the very top of the Widget Area

-Click on the widget title bar to configure the widget settings.
-Paste the code with the URLs to your contact page and graphic button into your text widget content area and click the save button …
+Click on the widget title bar to configure its options.
+Paste the code with the URLs to your contact page and graphic button into your text widget content area and click save …

 Text widget

-Note: Make sure to check your contact page and button image URLs before pasting scripts into your Text Widget, or the clickable button will not work.
+Note: Make sure to check your contact page and image URLs before pasting scripts into your Text Widget, or your button won’t work.

 *** If using WordPress version pre-4.8 ***

-If adding text without formatting tags, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: this is not necessary if you paste in HTML code like we’re using in the example for this tutorial).
+If adding text without formatting tags, you may want to tick the Automatically add paragraphs box to wrap each block of text in an HTML paragraph code (note: not required if you paste in code like we’re using in the example for this tutorial).

-Here is some text with Automatically add paragraphs box not checked …
+Here is some text with Automatically add paragraphs box not ticked …

-Here is some text added to a Text widget with Automatically add paragraphs box selected …
+Here is some text added to a Text widget with Automatically add paragraphs box ticked …

-Once you have added the widget and content, go to your site and refresh your browser.
-If all links have been entered correctly, then the support button should display at the top of your sidebar menu …
+After adding the widget and code, visit your site and refresh the web browser.
+If you have entered all of the links correctly, then the clickable support button should display at the top of the site’s sidebar menu …

-Using A Text Widget To Add A Help Button To Your Sidebar Area
+Add A Support Button To Your Sidebar Area Using A Text Widget

 (Clickable support button widget on blog sidebar)

-The screenshot above shows ’click for help’ button in the sidebar of a brand new WordPress site.
+The above screenshot shows the support contact button added to a brand new WordPress site.

 Step 7 – Test your button.

-The final step is to ensure that the destination URL works.
-Test your button to make sure that visitors will go to the contact page when they click on the button.
-You should be taken to the contact page …
+The final step is to ensure that your destination link works.
+Test this by clicking on the button.
+You should be taken directly to the contact page …

 Test your clickable button